crisp-oss/chappe/README.md

 ## How to use it?

-### Installation
+### Installation & Overview

-To install Chappe, please follow those steps:
+To install and use Chappe, please follow those steps:

 1. Create a new, empty Git repository;
 2. Copy the `examples/crisp-docs/` folder contents from the Chappe repository into your project root;